zoonk/.github/profile/README.md

 ## 🌍 Why We Are Building This

-Society is changing fast.
-AI is reshaping how we live and work.
-To keep up, people need scientific literacy, critical thinking, and a lifelong drive to learn.
-Education must be fun, practical, and engaging—so everyone can adapt and thrive in a world that never stops evolving.
+AI is changing how we live and work.
+To thrive, people need tools that make learning easier, faster, and more fun.
+That’s why we’re building Zoonk, because anyone can learn anything and knowledge should be accessible to everyone.

-Some are told that becoming a scientist, an engineer, or an astronaut is impossible.
-That those paths are not for someone working double shifts, coming home exhausted, raising two kids.

-Of course, it’s harder.
-But that’s exactly why we need better tools—tools that make learning easier, faster, more fun.

-That’s why we’re building Zoonk.
-For those who have been told it’s too late.
-For those who, deep down, still believe in their childhood dreams—before they were told to accept reality as it is.

-Because **we believe anyone can learn anything.
-Anyone can do anything.** And when you realize that, everything changes.

-We want a world where knowledge is accessible.
-A world where more people have the chance to push boundaries, make discoveries, and drive change.
-A world where more people have the power to tackle humanity’s greatest challenges.

-Education can change the world.
-But first, we need to change education.

 ## 🔧 How We Work